View on SIMBAD ↗

 Asteroseismology Binary Cepheids OGLE Fourier Analysis Stellar Mergers LMC

-Rotation Period and Taxonomy of 7605 Cindygraber
+Rotation Period of 7605 Cindygraber

-Photometry Minor Planets Machine Learning ALCDEF Spectroscopy Python
+Photometry Minor Planets Statistical Modeling ALCDEF

 Completed, with Dr. José Zorrilla